 Immediate priorities include the improvement and scaling up of isolation centres at the state level.

-Low levels of stock of medicines and medical supplies inside the country amidst rapidly raising prices.
+Low levels of stock of medicines and medical supplies in the country amidst rapidly increasing prices.